bioconnector/workshops2015/lessons/r/r-viz.md

 ## Themes

-Let's make a plot we made earlier:
+Let's make a plot we made earlier (life expectancy versus the log of GDP per capita with points colored by continent with lowess smooth curves overlaid without the standard error ribbon):

 ```r